-The It’s a Penalty Campaign harnesses the power of sport to protect children from exploitation and abuse globally, positioning major sporting events as a platform for positive change.
+The It’s a Penalty Campaign harnesses the power of sport to prevent the abuse, exploitation and trafficking of children globally, positioning major sporting events as platforms for positive changes.

-Our ultimate goal is to see child exploitation eradicated by 2030, contributing to the achievement of UN Sustainable Development Goals’ Target 16.2 ‘to end abuse, exploitation, trafficking, torture and all forms of violence against children’.
+Our ultimate goal is to see child abuse, exploitation and trafficking eradicated by 2030, contributing to the achievement of UN Sustainable Development Goals’ Target 16.2 ‘to end abuse, exploitation, trafficking, torture and all forms of violence against children’.

-It’s a Penalty’s approach to protecting children from exploitation and abuse is comprehensive.
+It’s a Penalty’s approach to protecting vulnerable children is comprehensive.

-This campaign is the global movement to end child exploitation – we believe that prevention is better than cure.
-In order to have greater reach and impact in protecting children from exploitation, It’s a Penalty works in association with all those involved in major sporting events including International airlines; some of the biggest names in sport; hotels; sporting governing bodies; international and local NGOs; corporates; law enforcement agencies; the general public.
+This campaign is the global movement to end child abuse, exploitation and trafficking – we believe that prevention is even better than cure.
+In order to have greater reach and impact in protecting vulnerable children from harm, It’s a Penalty works in association with all those involved in major sporting events including International airlines; some of the biggest names in sport; hotels; sporting governing bodies; international and local NGOs; corporates; law enforcement agencies; the general public.

-Alongside our campaigning work, we are also advocating for the global implementation and enactment of extraterritorial legislation, which will allow countries to prosecute their citizens for the abuse of children if the offence takes place abroad.
+Alongside our campaigning work around major sporting events, we are also advocating for the global enactment and implementation of extraterritorial legislation, which will allow countries to prosecute their citizens for the abuse of children if the offence takes place abroad.
 Despite its importance, only 43 countries worldwide currently have such provisions in place.
 Out of the 205 National Olympic Committees, this amounts to a mere 21%.

-Together, we are working to build a world in which no child feels vulnerable to exploitation.
+Together, we are working to build a world in which no child feels vulnerable to abuse, exploitation or trafficking.